-The charity does not actively fundraise from the public or run legacy campaigns or undertake similar fundraising activities in its own right or via a trading subsidiary or third party.
-The trustees are though pleased to receive unsolicited gifts and legacies from patrons and supporters who generously support our artistic work, however the trustees have no plans to actively fundraise from the public in the foreseeable future.
+In the financial year the charity did not actively fundraise from the public or run legacy campaigns or undertake similar fundraising activities in its own right or via a trading subsidiary or third party.
+The trustees were though pleased to receive unsolicited gifts and legacies from patrons and supporters who generously support our artistic work.
+At the year-end the trustees made the decision that the public appeal should be launched.